Are Sobriety Checkpoints Legal in New York?

 In addition, you can avoid a DUI checkpoint by turning as long as you do not break any traffic laws to do so.
 If you make an illegal U-turn, the police will stop you.
 It’s beneficial to exercise your Fifth Amendment right to remain silent to protect yourself against self-incrimination.
 However, you must still provide the officer with your license and registration.

-If a police officer has unreasonably stopped you during a sobriety checkpoint, please don’t hesitate to contact a determined attorney from the legal team at Grunwald & Seman, P.C., who can defend your rights and interests.
+If a police officer has unreasonably stopped you during a sobriety checkpoint, please don’t hesitate to contact a determined attorney from the legal team at KCS Law, who can defend your rights and interests.

 Free Consultation - 24/7 Service